rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 <i>Hosting a local instance is easy!
 If all of the above requirements (python reqs, api key, .env file etc) you should only have to click main.py and you are running.</i>
 1. Navigate the main YTSA folder
 2. Run main.py (command: py main.py)
-3. Hilight and copy the displayed IP address hpyerlink (See image below for example)
+3. Highlight and copy the displayed IP address hyperlink (See image below for example)
 <div align="center">
 	<img src="https://user-images.githubusercontent.com/60898339/222568081-26f66f9a-54f6-494b-92df-5eaa479a8df5.png">
 </div>